Connect with others who understand.

 • Warmth or heat

-• The nipple looks flat, becomes inverted, or has discharge
+• A nipple that looks flat, becomes inverted, or has discharge

-Some people with inflammatory breast cancer also notice swollen lymph nodes.
-This may feel like a hard lump in the armpit or near the collarbone.
+Some people with IBC also notice swollen lymph nodes.
+These may feel like hard lumps in the armpit or near the collarbone.

-Having these symptoms doesn’t necessarily mean that you have cancer.
-They are also frequently caused by other conditions, such as mastitis (inflammation or an infection of the breast tissue).
+Having breast symptoms doesn’t necessarily mean that you have cancer.
+Some are also common symptoms of other conditions, such as heat rash, dermatitis (skin irritation), and mastitis (inflammation or an infection of the breast tissue).
 However, you should see a doctor right away if you notice that one breast suddenly starts to look different or is undergoing skin changes.

-If you are experiencing symptoms of IBC, your doctor will likely have you undergo imaging tests.
-These tests may include a mammogram, ultrasound, or MRI.
-These imaging tests can help the doctor see inside of the breast and identify any problems, such as a tumor.
+If you’re experiencing IBC symptoms, your doctor will likely have you undergo imaging tests, which may include a mammogram, an ultrasound, or MRI.
+These imaging tests can help the doctor see inside the breast and identify any problems, such as a tumor.

 Unlike other types of breast cancer, IBC often doesn’t form lumps, so it may be difficult to diagnose with standard imaging tests.
-Doctors need to perform a biopsy in order to confirm whether a person has IBC.
+Doctors need to perform a biopsy to confirm whether a person has IBC.
 During a biopsy, the doctor removes a small piece of tissue.
-This tissue is then studied under a microscope to determine whether cancer cells are present.
-Your doctor may use a skin punch biopsy, in which a tiny bit of skin and underlying tissue is taken.
-Alternatively, your doctor may perform a core needle biopsy, in which ultrasound imaging is used to guide the needle to a deeper section of breast tissue in order to remove cells there.
+This tissue is then studied under a microscope to determine if cancer cells are present.
+Your doctor may use a skin punch biopsy to take a tiny bit of skin and underlying tissue.
+Alternatively, they may perform a core needle biopsy, in which ultrasound imaging guides the needle to a deeper section of breast tissue to remove cells there.

 If you receive a diagnosis of inflammatory breast cancer, your doctor may recommend additional imaging tests to see whether cancer cells have spread to other parts of the body.
 These other imaging tests may include positron emission tomography (PET), computed tomography (CT), or a combination.